Ada-Developers-Academy/core-unit-1/big-o/problem-set-big-o.md

 * title: Big O
 ##### !question

 What is the time complexity of the following piece of code?
+Assume that `input_list` is in sorted order.

 ```ruby
 def search(input_list, value):